caisr-hh/group-anomaly-detection/README.md

 ```
 $ pip install -e .
 ```

+# Examples
+For intuitive examples and explanations, please check the [Jupyter notebook](examples/notebooks/examples.ipynb) at *./examples/notebooks/examples.ipynb*

 # Usage
 The library can perform individual anomaly detection (where a system is compared against it's own past history), or group-based anomaly detection (where the system's behaviour is modeled and compared against the behaviour of other systems).